danieldiamond/gitlab-analytics/.gitlab/issue_templates/Product Performance Indicator Template.md

 ### 🧩Answer these questions to provide more context

-- Any alternative Product Performance Indicatorss you would consider, either because they are easier to get, or you are debating between that and the proposed NSM?
+- Any alternative Product Performance Indicators you would consider, either because they are easier to get, or you are debating between that and the proposed NSM?
 - Does your feature play a bigger role in initial purchase, retention, or expansion/upgrade?
 - Does your feature play a bigger role in SMB sales, Enterprise sales, or both?
 - What are some dimensions you would expect to slice/dice your Product Performance Indicators?
 For example, by plan tier, by free/paid, etc.